Verify Your Investigator

 Contact your Security Officer at your service duty station with questions about the status of your security clearance or adjudication of your investigation.
 Department of Defense (DoD) Consolidated Adjudications Facility (CAF) is responsible for adjudicating your completed background investigation and granting your security clearance.

-Contact your Security Officer or Human Resources representative at the agency with which you are applying, or are currently employed, with (i.e. sponsoring agency) questions about the status of your background investigation.
+Contact the Security Officer or Human Resources Representative at the agency where you are applying or are currently employed with questions about the status of your background investigation.
 DCSA can only discuss case status information with authorized contacts from your sponsoring agency.